 Food Bank services are the provision of actual food and personal care items in a food bank setting.
 Provision of fruit (fresh preferred), vegetables (fresh preferred), nutritional balanced supplements and nutritional products (not inclusive of vitamin and mineral products) and staples in a food bank setting in a cost-effective way.

-provision of both frozen and hot meals.
+frozen and hot meals.

 Health Education / Risk